updr1ft/narrowoneclient/README.md

+# Disclaimers
+Logging into your account wont work as of now but I am working on fixing this

 # narrowoneclient
-A electron app/client for the popular browser game narrow.one
+An unnoficial electron app/client for the popular browser game narrow.one

 # How to use